gcallah/work/chaps/weber.md

 [^1]: Engels himself was much more sophisticated on this point than many subsequent Marxists, writing:

-"Marks and I are ourselves partly to blame for the fact that younger writers sometimes lay more stress on the economic side than is due to it.
+"Marx and I are ourselves partly to blame for the fact that younger writers sometimes lay more stress on the economic side than is due to it.
 We had to emphasize this main principle in opposition to our adversaries...
 And we had not always the time, the place or the opportunity to allow the other elements involved in the interaction to come into their rights."
-(1936: ?)
+(1942: 477

 ## Bibliography